 - Comments and conversations on your content.

-- Shares, mentions, and reshare.
+- Social media engagement stats like shares, mentions, and reshare.

 - How videos and images resonate with your audience.